sankeerthankam/DS/Mini Projects/Data Wrangling/README.md

 # Data Wrangling on World Bank Dataset

-The goal of this project is to read the World Bank Dataset (json file), preprocess it using Data Wrangling techniques and draw inferences on `countries`, `projects` and `project themes`.
+The goal of this project is to read World Bank Dataset (json file), preprocess it using Data Wrangling techniques and draw inferences on `countries`, `projects` and `project themes`.